- Eligibility & Requirements for First-Year Students

 - Complete all general requirements for undergraduate admission by the appropriate deadlines

-- Complete and submit a 400–600 word Honors Program essay by November 15 (for Early Action candidates) or February 1 (for Regular Admission candidates).
+- Complete and submit a 400–600 word Honors Program essay by November 15 (for Early Decision and Early Action candidates) or February 1 (for Regular Admission candidates).
 This essay is in addition to the Common Application and Application Supplement required by the Office of Undergraduate Admission.
 The essay may either be uploaded with the Common Application at the time of submission or may be uploaded within the Admission Portal after submitting your Undergraduate application.

 Eligibility & Deadlines for Second-Year Students